bigoshunane/Supervised-Machine-Learning-HM-14/README.md

 The aim of this project is building a machine learning model that attempts to predict whether a loan from LendingClub will become high risk or not.

 # Data Source
-LendingClub (2019-2020) Loan Stats.
-Retrieved from: [https://resources.lendingclub.com]
+LendingClub (2019-2020) Loan Stats retrieved from: [https://resources.lendingclub.com]

 # Background
 LendingClub is a peer-to-peer lending services company that allows individual investors to partially fund personal loans as well as buy and sell notes backing the loans on a secondary market.
 LendingClub offers their previous data through an API.